-- 3.1.
+- 2.16.
+The full 30 score area on the head of any paper target will count as a V-Bull and will be scored as 30.1 on the scoresheet.
+In the event of competitors having the same total score inclusive of V-bulls after completion of the competition, the winner of the competition will be the one who achieved the highest score on range 1.
+If their range 1 scores are equal, the same process will be repeated for ranges 2, 3, 4, 5, and 6 until a distinction can be made. - 3.
+SAFETY - 3.1.
 Rifle bolts will always be in the OPEN position, including when bagged.
 If the rifle does not fit into the container with an open bolt, the bolt must be removed.
-Live ammunition may only be placed in the rifle or magazine (when the magazine is fitted to the rifle) on the command of the range officer. - 3.2.
+Live ammunition may only be placed in the rifle or magazine (when the magazine is fitted to the rifle) on the command of the range officer. - 3.1.1.
+Safety chamber flags must at all times be inserted in the chamber of a rifle to indicate that the rifle is not loaded.
+This safety flag may only be removed on command of the range officer in a safe position on the demarcated firing point with the rifle pointing down range. - 3.1.2.
+Competitors may be given an estimated period of 30 seconds before the start of the round to handle rifles only to adjust, set and prepare rifles for a range.
+No sighting may be done on a target (as per Rule 5.8).
+The action may only be done on command of the range office and with a unloaded rifle with the bolt in the open position and the chamber flag in place. - 3.2.
 Any competitor or spectator exhibiting behaviour, which in the discretion of the range officer or competition organisers is considered unsafe, may be disqualified or requested to leave the shooting range immediately. - 3.3.
 Competitors are not allowed to aim or load any rifles before the range officer has given the order to do so. - 3.4.
 After starting an event, the bolt of the rifle may not be closed before or while going into the shooting position.
 The bolt may be pushed forward to prevent the rounds from falling out, but must not be pushed down and closed before the body is settled into the shooting position. - 3.5.
 Hearing protection is mandatory and eye protection is recommended at all shooting competitions. - 3.6.
 Any competitor that has/caused an accidental discharge of a shot due to negligence, faulty equipment, etc may immediately be disqualified and might be asked to leave the competition premises immediately. - 3.7.
-When shooting from the sitting position on basically level ground, the competitor will not be permitted to let one or both of his/her elbows touch the ground. - 3.8.
+When shooting from the sitting position on basically level ground, the competitor will not be permitted to let one or both of his/her elbows touch the ground.

+- 3.8.
 Competitor are NOT allowed to take up the prescribed shooting position before the official start command has not been given for any event.
 Taking up the shooting position must be done in the time allowed for the event.
-PLEASE NOTE THAT SAFETY WILL NOT BE COMPROMISED AND ANY COMPETITOR TAKING UP THE SHOOTING POSITION WITH A LOADED RIFLE OR CLOSED BOLT WILL BE DISQUALIFIED.
+PLEASE NOTE THAT SAFETY WILL NOT BE COMPROMISED AND ANY COMPETITOR TAKING UP THE SHOOTING POSITION WITH A LOADED RIFLE OR CLOSED BOLT WILL BE DISQUALIFIED. - 3.9.
+Ranges will be inspected by 3 senior members for safety and standards.
+These inspections will be done before the commencement of the competition and preferably by members not competing from different provinces if available.
+If a range is deemed to be unsafe the organisers must accordingly make changes mitigating the risk before the commencement of the tournament..